 Sue was appointed Chair for our North Region in 2019 and is responsible for guiding the strategy for our Manchester, Birmingham, Sheffield, Leeds, and Liverpool studios.
 She is also our sector head for education in the north of England, having designed and delivered some of our most innovative and award winning education projects.

-She is an active champion of good design and an holistic, sustainable approach to building, epitomised in her studio’s acclaimed St John Bosco Arts College and Enterprise South Liverpool Academy.
+Sue is an active champion of good design and an holistic, sustainable approach to building, epitomised in her studio’s acclaimed St John Bosco Arts College and Enterprise South Liverpool Academy.
 She specialises in leading university masterplans and has recently prepared masterplans for Warwick, Coventry, Sheffield Hallam, Keele and Manchester universities.
-Sue has also designed and delivered several higher education buildings including three new academic buildings - a business school, a social sciences building and a central student hub for Sheffield Hallam University and the Smart Innovation Centre at Keele University.
-This will create the first innovation centre in the UK to bring together a university management school and incubation space for innovative new and developing businesses.
+Sue has also designed and delivered several higher education buildings including three new academic buildings - a business school, a social sciences building and a central student hub for Sheffield Hallam University and the Smart Innovation Centre at Keele University, which is the first innovation centre in the UK to bring together a university management school and incubation space for innovative new and developing businesses.
 Whilst Sue actively leads numerous education projects, she also participates in sector reviews across all studios ensuring that experience obtained from around the world informs the design of BDP’s education projects.

 “The ‘fat felt-tip pen’ - the origin of all good design!
 While advances in technology should be embraced, good design cannot exist without continual sketching and testing of ideas.“

 Project director Sue Emms talks about the design of Enterprise South Liverpool Academy, BDP's Building of the year.
 Hear what users have to say about their fantastic new building.

 A unique opportunity to transform a redundant city centre building, regenerate a city quarter and create a vibrant, student-focused heart for LJMU.